DinaTaklit/Meeting-Web-Accessibility-Guidelines-WCAG/README.md

 the user has been advised of the behavior before using the component.

+### 4.2 Order of Content/ Focus

+#### Level A 1.3.2 – Meaningful Sequence

+When the sequence in which content is presented affects its meaning, a correct reading sequence can be programmatically determined.

+- Visual order must match DOM order
+- Assistive technologies access page content via markup/ DOM
+- Combination of screen magnifiers and readers

+#### Level A 2.4.3 – Focus Order

+If a Web page can be navigated sequentially and the navigation sequences affect meaning or operation, focusable components receive focus in an order that preserves meaning and operability.

+- Focus order must be in a logical and expected manner

+#### Level A 3.2.1 – On Focus

+When any component receives focus, it does not initiate a change of context.

+- Don’t programmatically shift focus when not expected
+- Notify users up front that the change will happen

 ## Credits

 All credits goes for pluralsight course